-We all know the not-flat mom stomach.
-There’s absolutely nothing wrong with it, with mom bodies.
-I’m proud of how mine is bigger and wears some marks of motherhood.
+There’s nothing wrong with the natural changing of our bodies as we become mothers.
 What isn’t great for anyone is a weak core.
 If your ab muscles are split like this, your whole core is affected and weakened.
 This can mean back pain, fatigue, poor posture, risk of hernia, constipation, and less strength in daily functioning.
 Plus, with a split abdominal wall, all your guts can push out, giving you that 2-4 months pregnant look.

 How do I know if I have a diastasis?

 Lay down in crunch position and feel your stomach.
 When you begin a tiny crunch, do you feel a valley around your belly button?
 I’ve done probably 10 different diastasis tests and this is by far the best way to test for a diastasis.

 If you are pregnant, you may have an outie belly button, or notice a little valley when you are wearing a tight shirt.
 Read more here.

 What does it look like?

 If it’s not too severe, in the morning you might look and think, “Wow, not bad, just a little gut now,” but by evening you think “How is this possible?”
 The growing belly by day, shrinking by night phenomenon, when small, is completely normal for humans in general.
 But if it’s a noticeable difference in bulge, and looks rounded like a pregnancy, it could be your guts pushing out between the split-diastasis recti.

 Here are some pictures of women with diastasis (most fairly severe) and their pictures after an exercise program to fix it.